 The most effective way to mitigate password attacks is to ensure you and your employees use a password manager.

-To ensure strong password security and to highlight other potential vulnerabilities, your company should use a security company, such as OmniCyber.
-We conduct penetration test as well as various other cybersecurity services, to strengthen your defences and add an extra layer of security to your information security plan.
+To ensure strong password security and to highlight other potential vulnerabilities, no matter the size of your IT resources, your company should use a security company, such as OmniCyber.
+We offer penetration testing, Cyber Essentials certification, among other cybersecurity services, to strengthen your defences and add an extra layer of security to your information security plan.